 Trends and Latest Developments

 Recent data also indicates a growing demand for enteric-coated probiotics.
-These formulations protect beneficial bacteria from stomach acid, ensuring they reach the intestines alive and active, thereby enhancing their health benefits.
+But these formulations protect beneficial bacteria from stomach acid, ensuring they reach the intestines alive and active, thereby enhancing their health benefits.
 This trend is driven by increased consumer awareness of gut health and the importance of probiotics for overall well-being.

 Tips and Expert Advice

-3. Avoid taking antacids: Antacids can increase the pH of the stomach, which can cause the enteric coating to dissolve prematurely.
+Avoid taking antacids: Antacids can increase the pH of the stomach, which can cause the enteric coating to dissolve prematurely.
 This can lead to the drug being released in the stomach, which can cause side effects or reduced effectiveness.
 If you need to take an antacid, take it at least two hours before or after taking the enteric-coated tablet.

-4. Store the medication properly: Enteric-coated tablets should be stored in a cool, dry place, away from moisture and direct sunlight.
+Store the medication properly: Enteric-coated tablets should be stored in a cool, dry place, away from moisture and direct sunlight.
 Moisture can damage the enteric coating and cause the drug to be released prematurely.
 Follow the storage instructions provided on the medication label or package insert.

 FAQ